Celery#

 - redis

-In production you will likely want to run Flower behind a private VPN, or set up authentication on your Flower instance, and use a reverse proxy to expose it.
+In production, you will likely want to run Flower behind a private VPN, or set up authentication on your Flower instance, and use a reverse proxy to expose it.